usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 In this activity, you will independently conduct a simulated interview with a stakeholder using ChatGPT (or another GPT-based assistant).
 Your goal is to generate realistic insights that mirror what a government professional might learn in early-stage discovery.

 **You will:**
-1. Use your role-specific prompt to initiate the simulation
+1. Use your role-specific prompt to initiate the simulation.
-2. Create an interview guide with 5–7 thoughtful, open-ended questions
+2. Create an interview guide with 5–7 thoughtful, open-ended questions.
-3. Conduct a dialogue with GPT to simulate a real-time stakeholder exchange
+3. Conduct a dialogue with GPT to simulate a real-time stakeholder exchange.
-4. Capture notes on key insights, surprises, and unanswered questions
+4. Capture notes on key insights, surprises, and unanswered questions.
-   Bring your insights to your role-based group session for consolidation
+   Bring your insights to your role-based group session for consolidation.

 **General Instructions (Provided to Participants)**